 The 2013 Chopper’s Kids Club package includes:

-- FREE Jump Pass for the Inflatables until 1st pitch, then Discounted Passes available during the game on Sundays
+- FREE Jump Pass for the Kids Inflatables Area valid until the first pitch, then Discounted Passes available during each Sunday game

-- End of the Year Team Autograph Session
+- End of the Season Team Autograph Session

-- Additional Events and Field Trips throughout the Year
+- Special Events and Field Trips throughout the ENTIRE year

-- Additional Incentives based on Attendance: Pregame High Five Tunnel, Autographed Baseball, Take Me Out to the Ballgame Performance, Team of the Night and more!
+- Attendance-based Incentives: Pre-Game High Five Tunnell, Autographed Baseball, Take Me Out to the Ball Game Performance, Team of the Night, Honorary Bat Kid, Surprise Visits from Chopper and more!

 Where to get it: Go to the attraction website under membership

 Cost: Costs vary.
-A family membership to LEGOLAND is $216.
-A family membership to the Children’s Museum of Atlanta is $125.
+A family membership to LEGOLAND Discovery Center is $180.
+A family membership to the Children’s Museum of Atlanta is $100.
 A family membership to the High Museum of Art is $95.
 A family membership to the Center for Puppetry Arts is $90.

-What’s better than a day at LEGOLAND Discovery Center?
-A year long membership to visit LEGOLAND Discovery Center as many times as you’d like.
-If LEGOLAND isn’t your style, how about the Children’s Museum of Atlanta, The High Museum of Art or the Center for Puppetry Arts? (or just a ticket) .
+What’s better than a day at one of Atlanta’s great attractions?
+A year long membership so you can visit as many times as you’d like.
 Many Atlanta attractions, like the Children’s Museum of Atlanta have reciprocal memberships – meaning your membership at the Atlanta attraction can be used for admission (or discounts) at similar attractions in other cities.
 Can’t swing the family membership fee?
 Get a single ticket.
 The child’s parents can upgrade the ticket to a membership on the day they visit.
 Most memberships pay for themselves with two visits, so if the recipient enjoys their visit, it makes sense to upgrade for the price of an additional admission to get a year’s worth of activities.

 See our other gift guides too: